Astrocode011235813/Sticky-Header-RecyclerView/README.md

     }

-Then instead standart layout manager use SHRVLinearLayoutManager:
+Then instead standard layout manager use SHRVLinearLayoutManager:

     ...